Absence of strong CP violation: Topology, axial anomaly and index theorem

-The reservation would be correct if the vacuum was in a mixed state of instantons and anti-instantons.
-This is, however, excluded by the `vanishing theorem'.
+The argument would be correct if the vacuum was in a mixed state of instantons and anti-instantons~\cite{Bohm:2001yx}.
+This is, however, not the case.
+The `vanishing theorem' states that the vacuum accommodates exactly $|Q|$ zero modes.
 In effect, the cluster property is restored by restricting the theory to a Hilbert space built on two degenerate vacua.
 A similar situation is met in the nonlinear $O(3)$ model in two dimensions~\cite{Iwasaki:1981yq}.
 A further consequence concerns the dilute instanton gas approximation of the QCD vacuum.
-The dilute instanton gas is characterized by a charge distribution consisting of a convolution of two separate Poisson distributions for instantons and anti-instantons, thus superimposing single instanton and anti-instanton solutions isolated from each other.
-The coexistence of both fermion chiralities excludes the model, besides having an infrared divergence.
+The model is characterized by a charge distribution consisting of a convolution of two independent Poisson distributions for instantons and anti-instantons, thus superimposing charges of both chiralities.
+This is incompatible with the `vanishing theorem'.
+The dilute instanton gas might serve as a toy model for the low-lying nonzero modes though.